-Regular way purchases and sales of financial assets are recognised on trade-date, the date on which the Company commits to purchase or sell the asset.
+Regular way purchases and sales of financial assets are recognised on trade-date, the date on which the Company becomes a counterparty to a contract..

 Derecognition

 Financial assets

 The Company derecognises a financial asset when:

 - the contractual rights to the cash flows from the financial asset expire; or - it transfers the rights to receive the contractual cash flows in a transaction in which either: - substantially all of the risks and rewards of ownership of the financial asset are transferred; or - the Company neither transfers nor retains substantially all of the risks and rewards of ownership and it does not retain control of the financial asset.